K-PaaS/application-platform-guide-eng/install/service/glusterfs.md

 > $ cf enable-service-access glusterfs
 ```
-Enabling access to all plans of service glusterfs for all orgs as admin...
+Enabling access to all plans of service offering for all orgs as admin...
 OK
 ```
 > $ cf service-access
 ```
 Getting service access as admin...
 broker: glusterfs-service
-   service     plan               access   orgs
+   offering    plan               access   orgs
-   glusterfs   glusterfs-5Mb      all
+   glusterfs   glusterfs-1000Mb   all
    glusterfs   glusterfs-100Mb    all
-   glusterfs   glusterfs-1000Mb   all
+   glusterfs   glusterfs-5Mb      all
 ```